kumarvna/terraform-azurerm-virtual-machine/README.md

 ## Default Local Administrator and the Password

 This module utilizes __`azureadmin`__ as a local administrator on virtual machines.
 If you want to you use custom username, then specify the same by setting up the argument `admin_username` with valid user string.

-If there is no password set by specifying the argument `admin_password` then, this module generates a strong random password.
+By default, this module generates a strong password for all virtual machines.
+If you want to set the custom password, specify the argument `admin_password` with valid string.

 ## Pre-Defined Windows and Linux VM Images